aws-samples/aws-nitro-enclaves-workshop/workshop/content/my-first-enclave/nitro-enclaves-cli/_index.en.md

     For example, when using Nitro Enclaves with AWS Key Management Service (KMS), you can specify these PCRs in condition keys for customer-managed keys policies.
 When an application in the enclave performs a supported AWS KMS operation, AWS KMS compares the PCRs in the enclave's signed attestation document with the PCRs specified in the condition keys of the KMS key policy before allowing the operation.

     {{% notice tip %}}
-You will learn more about the significance of these values in [Cryptographic attestation](cryptographic-attestation.html) section of this module.
+You will learn about how to use PCRs for secure data processing in [Cryptographic attestation ](cryptographic-attestation.html) section.
-For detailed explanation of PCR values, see [Documentation](https://docs.aws.amazon.com/enclaves/latest/user/set-up-attestation.html).
+To read more about how to set up attestation to work with AWS Key Management Service, see [Documentation](https://docs.aws.amazon.com/enclaves/latest/user/kms.html).
     {{% /notice %}}

     ```sh
     $ nitro-cli build-enclave --docker-uri hello-app:latest --output-file hello.eif
     ```

-    The **output** should look similar to below
+    The **output** should look similar to below.
+The values of `HashAlgorithm`, `PCR0`, `PCR1`, and `PCR2` will be different from below in your output.

     <pre>
     Start building the Enclave Image...